-Nowadays (Thanks to technology!) it is relatively easy to create an excellent B2B buyer persona.
+Nowadays (thanks to technology!) it is relatively easy to build an excellent B2B buyer persona.
 You just need to ask yourself the following questions.

 1. What is my ideal customer's job title?

 In reality, we do not really care about the exact job title (Unless you have a very small market but that is another issue), what we need to know here, is the seniority level, are they a manager, are they the decision-maker, do they manage the budget?
 By understanding that, you will also be able to learn more about their:

 - Team structure This means you will successfully manage to communicate with them in their languages.
 And by that mean I do not mean in English, French, German or Italian, I mean with their own words.
 2. What does a day in their life looks like?